Mossbank, Saskatchewan: First meeting between the NWMP and a First Nations group

 In 1874, during the famous Great March West, the NWMP camped at Old Wives Lake, north of the current location of Mossbank.
-Their camp was located near where the Wood River enters Old Wives Lake.
+Their camp was located near where Wood River enters Old Wives Lake.
 Shortly after establishing their campsite, the NWMP were approached by a scout for a group of Sioux refugees.
 His group was originally from Minnesota but had fled the state after being displaced from their lands there.
 They hoped that the British government would consider giving them sanctuary in Canada.
 The NWMP agreed to meet with the Sioux the next day.
 The NWMP wanted to make a strong impression on the group as they were the first group of First Nations that had encountered so far in their trek westward.
 The entire Sioux contingent consisting of over one hundred men, women and children visited the NWMP camp the following day and the two participated in both formal ceremonies and informal trading that lasted several days.

 In 2009, the first Old Wives Lake Festival was held in Mossbank.
 The festival commemorated the first meeting of the NWMP with the Sioux with a special ceremony involving local re-enactors and RCMP officers and First Nations re-enactors.